-- MUST ensure that each individual they vaccinate displays evidence of completed NYS COVID-19 Vaccine Form and attestation. - Will be notified about how much vaccine will be received. - Must attempt to use all vaccine doses within seven days of receipt by rapidly deploying it to eligible individuals. - All vaccine administered must be reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration. - Vaccine Administrators must also report additional information on all those vaccinated every Monday and Thursday using the COVID Vaccine Tracker. - With respect to pharmacies, pharmacists are authorized to vaccinate individuals age 16 and older for COVID-19 only, pursuant to the Seventh Amendment to Declaration Under the Public Readiness and Emergency Preparedness [PREP] Act for Medical Countermeasures Against COVID-19.
+- MUST ensure that each individual they vaccinate displays evidence of completed NYS COVID-19 Vaccine Form and attestation. - Must make best efforts to use all vaccine doses within seven days of receipt by rapidly deploying it to eligible individuals. - All vaccine administered must be reported, using the New York State Immunization Information System (NYSIIS) or the Citywide Immunization Registry (CIR) in New York City, within 24 hours of administration. - Vaccine Administrators must also report additional information on all those vaccinated every Monday and Thursday using the COVID Vaccine Tracker. - With respect to pharmacies, pharmacists are authorized to vaccinate individuals age 16 and older for COVID-19 only, pursuant to the Seventh Amendment to Declaration Under the Public Readiness and Emergency Preparedness [PREP] Act for Medical Countermeasures Against COVID-19.